vicradon/shopping-cart-app/README.md

 2. Copy the content of the lib folder and pubspec.yaml into your existing project

 ## Usage
-Play around with the code in your fav emulator
+Play around with the code in your favorite emulator

 ## Contributing